-During warm weather, my method is to lift the plant ever so gently and carry it outdoors without disturbing the flies.
+During warm weather, my method is to lift the plant gently and carry it outdoors without disturbing the flies.
 There I knock them galley-west with a forcible spray from the hose and run back inside with the plant before the bugs can regroup their forces.

 If I do this every week for a month, the plant is usually back to normal.

-I suggest that you isolate any infested plant and then give it the works, either outdoors with water, or indoors with a spray, but if the bugs keep multiplying faster than you can kill them, throw the plant away.
+If the bugs keep multiplying faster than you can kill them, throw the plant away.

-Mealybugs The Sneaky House Plant Bugs!
+Mealybugs The Sneaky Indoor Plant Pests!

 After this treatment, spray the plant with clear water to remove the traces of alcohol.